Grants

 -

-Create a new spiritual awareness or education program
+Create a new spiritual awareness, wellness or education program

 Professional Development Grant

-Members of CANSPEI are encouraged to submit applications towards the professional development of their staff members.
-We will award amounts up to $500 per camp every 3 years.
+Members of CANSPEI are encouraged to submit applications towards the professional development of their staff members. $1000 annual grant is available per person towards professional development per year.

-CANSPEI considers professional development as training that is given to managers and other key camp professionals to increase their knowledge and skills.
+CANSPEI considers professional development as training that is given to key camp professionals to increase their knowledge and skills.
 This does not include certifications that are required by your employer or by CANSPEI accreditation standards (First Aid, Workplace Safety certifications, etc.)

 Examples of acceptable topics include: